Abdominal Aortic Aneurysm (AAA)

 - low blood pressure.

-Major risk factors for a AAA include family history, smoking and longstanding high blood pressure.
+Major risk factors for an AAA include family history, smoking and longstanding high blood pressure.
 According to the Centers for Disease Control and Prevention (CDC), men who have a history of smoking should receive a one-time screening for triple A between the ages of 65 and 75.
 Men with a family history of AAA should be screened at age 60.

-How is an abdominal aortic aneurysm evaluated?
+How is an abdominal aortic aneurysm diagnosed and evaluated?

 Many abdominal aortic aneurysms are incidentally found on ultrasound examinations, x-rays or CT scans.
 The patient is often being examined for an unrelated reason.
 In other patients who experience symptoms and seek medical attention, a physician may be able to feel a pulsating aorta or hear abnormal sounds in the abdomen with the stethoscope.